The Road to the Dayton Peace Accords: The Art of (Im)Possible

 Contributions by Connecticuters in the Foreign Service People born, raised, or educated in Connecticut have made important contributions to America’s…

-About The Project In recognition of the 30th anniversary of the 1995 Dayton Peace Accords (DPA), the Association for Diplomatic…
+About The Project To commemorate the 30th anniversary of the 1995 Dayton Peace Accords (DPA), the Association for Diplomatic Studies…

 A lifelong lover of opera and classical music, Hans N. “Tom” Tuch served 35 years in the United States Foreign…